Sienci-Labs/Resources/superlongboard/slb-other-controllers.md

 ## Wiring xPRO V5

-Let’s start moving plugs over to the SLB!
+Let's start moving plugs over to the SLB!

 This is a community-contributed document so information might not be the most up-to-date so please submit feedback at the bottom of the page if you find anything missing.
 Another great resource to reference is the one made by SparksTech below: